 Today Cats Protection is the UK’s largest feline welfare charity.
-In the last 90 years, we have rehomed over 1.5 million cats and kittens and championed the rights of cats.
+In nearly 100 years, we have rehomed over 2 million cats and kittens and championed the rights of cats.
 But where did it all begin?

 During the 1920s, cats were not seen as the companion animals today – instead of much-loved pets, they were considered as nothing more than pests.
 Concern was expressed at the ignorance of many people regarding the needs of the domestic cat.
 In an attempt to raise the status of cats, a group of like-minded people gathered together at Caxton Hall in London.
 They formed the Cats Protection League.

 Since its humble beginnings, the dedication and commitment of our volunteers and employees has never waned.
 Surviving war and recession and defying the odds to help as many cats as possible, our aim remains the same as it did in 1927.